3.9 Provisions, Contingent Liabilities, Contingent Assets and Commitments:

 vii) There are no charges or satisfaction thereof which are yet to be registered with ROC beyond the statutory period.

-52.1 The Composite Scheme of Arrangement of amongst Borosil Limited (“BL"), the Company, a subsidiary of BL and Borosil Technologies Ltd (“BTL") (“Transferor Company"), a wholly owned subsidiary of BL (‘Scheme of Arrangement’) has been approved by National Company Law Tribunal, Mumbai Bench (NCLT) (the appropriate authority) vide its order pronounced on 2nd November, 2023, which inter alia provides for: (a) reduction and reorganization of share capital of the Company; (b) demerger of Scientific and Industrial Product Business (“Demerged Undertaking") from BL into the Company and consequent issue of shares by the Company; and (c) amalgamation of BTL with the Company and (d) renaming of Klass Pack Limited to Borosil Scientific Limited (hereinafter as “BSL" or “the Company").
-The Appointed Date for the Scheme is 1st April, 2022.
+51.1 During the previous year, the Composite Scheme of Arrangement of amongst Borosil Limited ("BL"), the Company, a subsidiary of BL and Borosil Technologies Ltd ("BTL") ("Transferor Company"), a wholly owned subsidiary of BL ('Scheme of Arrangement') was approved by National Company Law Tribunal, Mumbai Bench (NCLT) (the appropriate authority) vide its order pronounced on 2nd November, 2023, which inter alia provides for: (a) reduction and reorganization of share capital of the Company; (b) demerger of Scientific and Industrial Product Business ("Demerged Undertaking") from BL into the Company and consequent issue of shares by the Company; and (c) amalgamation of BTL with the Company and (d) renaming of Klass Pack Limited to Borosil Scientific Limited (hereinafter as "BSL" or "the Company").
+The Appointed Date for the Scheme was 1st April 2022.
 The Scheme of Arrangement became effective from 2nd December, 2023.

-iv) the Company has allotted 3 equity shares of ' 1/- each fully paid up for every 4 equity shares of ' 1/- each fully paid up held by the shareholders of Borosil Limited as on record date for this purpose.
-Accordingly, 8,59,36,572 Equity Shares of ' 1 each of the Company has been issued to the shareholders of Borosil Limited .
-As on 31st March, 2023, the Company has shown ' 858.11 lakhs as Equity Share Pending issuance, considering the the outstanding shares pending for issuance of 8,58,10,865 Equity shares of ' 1/- as on that date.
+iv) the Company had allotted 3 equity shares of '1/- each fully paid up for every 4 equity shares of '1/- each fully paid up held by the shareholders of Borosil Limited as on record date for this purpose.
+Accordingly, 8,59,36,572 Equity Shares of '1 each of the Company was issued to the shareholders of Borosil Limited.

-NOTE 54: During the year, the Company has decided to exercise the option permitted under Section 115BAA of the Income-tax Act, 1961 as introduced by the Taxation Laws (Amendment) Ordinance, 2019 and accordingly, the Company has recognized the tax provision for the year ended 31st March, 2024 and remeasured the deferred tax assets/liabilities based on the rates prescribed in that section during the year.
-The impact of this change has been recognized as tax expense.
+NOTE 53: During the previous year,the Company had opted for the concessional tax regime under Section 115BAA of the Income-tax Act, 1961, as introduced by the Taxation Laws (Amendment) Ordinance, 2019.
+Accordingly, the tax provision for the previous year was computed based on the tax rates prescribed under this section.
+Additionally, deferred tax assets and liabilities was remeasured in accordance with the revised rates.
+The resulting impact of this change has been accounted for as a tax expense for the financial year ended 31st March 2024.

 As per our Report of even date For and on behalf of Board of Directors